 Parker is a very small town located in the state of Arizona.
 With a population of 3,046 people and four constituent neighborhoods, Parker is the 96th largest community in Arizona.

-Parker is a decidedly white-collar town, with fully 86.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Parker is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Parker who work in office and administrative support (23.38%), management occupations (9.75%), and teaching (7.22%).
+Parker is a decidedly white-collar town, with fully 86.91% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Parker is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Parker who work in office and administrative support (22.05%), management occupations (12.00%), and sales jobs (8.89%).

 Parker is an extremely ethnically-diverse town.
 The people who call Parker home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Parker, accounting for 37.55% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Parker residents report their race to be White, followed by Native American.
-Parker also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.46% of the town’s residents.
-Important ancestries of people in Parker include English, Irish, French , and Italian.
+Important ancestries of people in Parker include English, Irish, Italian, and French .

 The most common language spoken in Parker is English.
 Other important languages spoken here include Spanish and Navajo.